rffffy/weather-vs-football/README.md

 - `.gitignore`: Specifies files/folders to be ignored by version control.

-## Data Extraction
+## 🔍 Data Extraction
 The heart of this project lies in data extraction.
 Two public APIs were chosen to source our data:

 1. **football-data API**: An API that provides comprehensive information about Premier League football matches and teams.
 The `pl_extractor.py` script pulls data from this API, which includes match results, team statistics, and more.

 2. **Visual Crossing API**: This API supplies weather data for specific locations.
 The `weather_extractor.py` script interacts with the weather API to obtain temperature, precipitation, and other meteorological information.

-## Loading Data into Redshift DWH
+## ☁️ Loading Data into Redshift DWH
-The `upload_csv_to_redshift.py` script facilitates to seamlessly integrate the extracted data into an Amazon Redshift data warehouse, a two-step process is employed.
-The extracted data is initially loaded onto an Amazon S3 bucket before being transferred into the Redshift cluster.
+The `upload_csv_to_redshift.py` script integrates extracted data into an Amazon Redshift data warehouse through a two-step process.
+Initially, data is loaded onto an Amazon S3 bucket and then transferred to the Redshift cluster.

 1. **Upload to Amazon S3**: The CSV files obtained from the data extraction process are first uploaded to an Amazon S3 bucket.
 This step ensures a scalable and reliable storage solution for the data before its ingestion into the Redshift cluster.